 - What about the beautiful Bali?
 Check out another most-read Bali itinerary.

-- If you need to book accommodations for your next travels, get $76 discount with Airbnb here.
-It is available only for my readers.
+- If you need to book accommodations for your next travels, use this $76 discount with Airbnb here.

 - Alternatively, you can check hotel prices and book it through trusted Agoda, or Booking.com